Interview Query

 A project that tackles and predicts the increase or decrease of demand for certain services can drive business decisions and generate those actions that produce service supply shifts throughout the year.
 Moreover, the dataset is straightforward to navigate as it sorts the resolution based on relevant categories (for example, philanthropy, health and fitness, and personal growth).

 On July 22, 2022, the UK recorded its highest temperatures in recorded history.
 Concurrently, reports of melting ice caps in the Arctic spread around the internet.
-Multiple research papers, dating first from 1896, have helped back up the authenticity of climate change.
+Multiple research papers dating from 1896 have helped back up the authenticity of climate change.

 For one of your projects, you can perform a sentiment analysis on climate change using this data set provided by CrowdFlower.
-This social media dataset contains a column that specifies whether a tweet suggests the acceptance or rejection of the climate change phenomena.
+This social media data set contains a column specifying whether a tweet suggests accepting or rejecting the climate change phenomena.

 4. Apple (FAANG) 2016 Sentiment Analysis

-2016 was a big year for Apple, introducing many novel products with features still prevalent today.
+2016 was a big year for Apple, introducing many novel products with features that are still prevalent today.
 These are the following:

 • iPhone SE, Apple’s budget iPhone lineup.